Russo-Georgian War

-Russian forces temporarily occupied the Georgian cities of Zugdidi, Senaki, Poti and Gori.
-Russian and separatist forces destroyed most ethnic Georgian villages in South Ossetia and were responsible for an ethnic cleansing of Georgians.
-Russia recognised the independence of Abkhazia and South Ossetia from Georgia on 26 August, resulting in the Georgian government severing diplomatic relations with Russia.
-The war displaced 192,000 people, mostly ethnic Georgians, many of whom remain displaced.
-In 2012, Russian president Vladimir Putin admitted to journalists that Russia came up with a plan for its war against Georgia already in 2006 and that it was training the separatist militia to fight against the Georgian government as part of that subversive effort.
-Putin further stated that "this is no secret".
-In 2021, the European Court of Human Rights ruled that Russia maintained "direct control" over the separatist regions and was responsible for grave human rights abuses taking place there.
-In 2022, the International Criminal Court issued arrest warrants for three Russian nationals because of war crimes against ethnic Georgians during the conflict.
-In 2025, European Court of Human Rights ordered Russia to pay €253 million euros in damages to more than 29,000 victims who have suffered due to ongoing Russian occupation.
+During the war, the Georgian cities Zugdidi, Senaki, Poti, and Gori were temporarily occupied by Russia, and Georgians were ethnically cleansed from South Ossetia.
+On 26 August 2008, the Georgian government severed diplomatic ties with Russia after the latter recognized Abkhazia and South Ossetia as independent sovereign states.
+The war displaced approximately 192,000 people across Georgia.
+In 2012, Putin admitted to a delegation of journalists that the Russian government had prepared an actionable plan to invade Georgia in 2006–2007 and that "it is no secret" that the Russian military provided training to South Ossetian separatists.
+In 2021, the European Court of Human Rights ruled that Russia's maintenance of "direct control" over the two separatist regions meant that it was legally responsible for the grave human rights violations occurring there.
+In 2022, the International Criminal Court issued arrest warrants for Mikhail Mindzaev, Hamlet Guchmazov, and David Sanakoev, who are all charged with committing war crimes against the Georgian people in August 2008.
+In 2025, the European Court of Human Rights ordered Russia to pay in damages to more than 29,000 Georgian victims suffering from the adverse effects of Russian military occupation.